ajakaja/ajakaja.github.io/_cache/chaos-under-pressure.md

 ### 1

-If the worst thing that can happen to a company is going out of business, then if you're doing badly, you can take more risks.
-Why not?
-May as well play to get lucky.
+If the worst thing that can happen to a company is going out of business, then if you're doing badly, you can take more risks, since a failure looks the same either way.

-As a result, a small startup can take far more risks than a large multinational corporation.
-The startup can do something insane, like pour resources into a failing project, because when it fails the investors are out their money but the owners are (more-or-less) fine.
+This means that a small startup and a large company doing the same project can take different actions.
+The startup can take far more risk, perhaps pouring resources into a failing project, because when it fails the investors are out their money but the owners are fine.
 But if the corporate project is failing, their other businesses can be pulled down with the failure if they overcommit to rescuing it.
-{: .indent }

-(Things are further skewed because, as far as I can tell, it tends to be true that the entrepreneurs come out way ahead in this scenario -- they get the prestige and connections and experience from the whole thing, but don't lose out financially.
-Except for the alternative outcome of making a lot of money in the meantime working somewhere else, maybe, but let's assume the entrepreneurs already decided they don't care so much about that.
-And of course except for the mental health toll of fighting to keep a sinking ship afloat.
-Whatever, it's just an example.)
 {: .indent }

 ### 2